danieltannn/ITP_24/README.md

 ## Document
 **process.md** - shows the steps taken
-- Raspberry Pi Zero W - GitLab & Raspberry Pi Zero W - P4wnP1 A.L.O.A -> it shows the steps taken to rebuild the image file, occured error and solutions
+- (Raspberry Pi Zero W - GitLab) & (Raspberry Pi Zero W - P4wnP1 A.L.O.A): shows the steps taken to rebuild the image file, occured error and solutions
-- Libcomposite -> shows the steps taken to setup Raspberry Pi Zero W for composite mode
+- Libcomposite: shows the steps taken to setup Raspberry Pi Zero W for composite mode